Multidomain master data management gives personalization strategies a better start in life

 Main points of how to achieve hyper-personalization with Multidomain MDM

 - For effective hyper-personalization, a governance strategy is required that provides data transparency (quality, coherence, relevance, auditability, etc.) across many data sources, from analytical to transactional to real-time event-based data.
-Multidomain MDM provides the governance strategy for transparency.
+Multidomain master data management provides the governance strategy for transparency.

 - Actively managing the complex relationships between data domains adds the ability to reveal new types of information that can directly impact customer experience.
-Multidomain MDM governs this new information in “zones of insight” making it reliable, and as a result, actionable for hyper-personalization.
+Multidomain master data management governs this new information in “zones of insight” making it reliable, and as a result, actionable for hyper-personalization.